abusesa/abusehelper/README.md

 ## Running tests & linter

-We have enabled automated tests (for Python 2.6, 2.7 and PyPy) and flake8 linting.
-The build logs are viewable at https://circleci.com/gh/abusesa/abusehelper.
+We run automated tests (for Python 2.6, 2.7 and PyPy) and flake8 linter for each repository push.
+View the logs at https://circleci.com/gh/abusesa/abusehelper.

 To run the tests locally you need to have [```tox```](http://tox.testrun.org/) installed (for example via ```pip install tox```).
 Then, while in the project directory, run: